 Poster Spittelmarkt Berlin

-The Poster Spittelmarkt Berlin represents the Spittelmarkt located in Berlin with a fine whyte frame.
+The Poster Spittelmarkt Berlin represents the Spittelmarkt located in the historic center of Berlin.

 It’s not an image from Amsterdam or Hamburg! (like people said to me often), but this illustration shows the quarter of the old Berlin.

 I drew this urban sketch on the 8th of April 2010 directly at the location in Berlin-Mitte.

 As a technique I applied wash drawing (ink and water).

 And as artistic tools I used for this illustration:

 – a sketchbook “Montval” (Watercolour Paper, Format A4 -8 1/8″ x 11 3/4″-, 300g/m2 -140 lb.in2-)

 – a calligraphic pen (“Pilot Parallel Pen”- 2.4 mm)